 Putting Down the Whip

 As a young monk, Martin Luther wanted nothing more than to please God.
-But, you know, like the rest of us, he struggled with sin.
-His way of dealing with his sin problem was to severely discipline his body, somehow thinking that would make him more godly.
-Now, I don’t suppose you are whipping your back over your sins, but I do know a lot of people who beat themselves up emotionally and mentally over failures and sins from the past.
-Listen, my friend, no matter what you have done, God does not hate you.
+But, like the rest of us, he struggled with sin.
+His way of dealing with this problem was to severely discipline his body, thinking it would make him more godly.
+Now, I don’t suppose you are whipping your back over your sins, do you beat yourself up emotionally and mentally over failures from the past?
+Listen, no matter what you have done, God does not hate you.
 He loves you!
-He loves you with an everlasting love.
 Jesus paid for all our sins when He died on the cross.
-He doesn't want us to live under the whip of condemnation because the Bible says, “there is therefore NO condemnation for those who are in Christ Jesus” (Romans 8:1).
+No matter how terrible the sin, we shouldn’t live under the whip of condemnation because “there is therefore NO condemnation for those who are in Christ Jesus” (Romans 8:1).
 All the wrath of God fell on Jesus.
-And the moment you receive Him, you receive a full pardon.
-Now that’s real hope.
+The moment we receive Him, we receive a full pardon.
+It is truly amazing grace!
+Now that’s REAL HOPE.